-- (a) Distribution crew reports shall be submitted electronically 4 times per day at 6 am, 10 am, 2 pm and 8 pm using Form E-33 pursuant to Puc 308.15. - (b) Transmission crew reports shall be submitted electronically 4 times per day at 6 am, 10 am, 2 pm and 8 pm using Form E-34 pursuant to Puc 308.16. - (c) Crew reports shall also be submitted prior to the onset of designated expected wide scale emergency when requested by the commission staff.
+- (a) Distribution crew reports shall be submitted electronically 4 times per day at 6 am, 10 am, 2 pm and 8 pm using Form E-33 pursuant to Puc 308.15. - (b) Transmission crew reports shall be submitted electronically 4 times per day at 6 am, 10 am, 2 pm and 8 pm using Form E-34 pursuant to Puc 308.16. - (c) In the event that commission staff anticipates the occurrence of a wide-scale emergency, staff shall notify the utilities and the utilities shall file crew reports prior to the onset of the wide-scale emergency.
 Event names shall be determined by the commission and made known to each of the utilities required to report. - (d) Crew reporting shall consist of only those crews which are physically located within the state boundaries regardless of what their work status is such as sleeping, resting, eating, restoration of circuits and shall reflect the crews which are available for restoration at the time of the report. - (e) Crew reporting shall be completed for front line, field assessment and public safety functions and as described in Forms E-33 and E-34. - (f) Electric utility outage reports shall be submitted to the commission using applicable Forms E-36a, E-36b, and E-36c any time outage information is not publicly available on utility websites during wide scale emergencies pursuant to Puc 308.17. - (g) Electric utility outage reports as described (f) above shall be submitted at the same times as required in (a) and (b) above or upon request of commission.